Murchison Falls National Park – Uganda’s Best All-Around Wildlife Park

 Nocturnal Game Drives:

-This is one of the highlights that is not to be missed.
-On Nocturnal Game Drives you can see the predators of the night out on the prowl such as Lions, Leopards, Hyenas, and serval cats.
+This is one of the highlights that are not to be missed.
+On Nocturnal Game Drives, you can see the predators of the night out on the prowl such as Lions, Leopards, Hyenas, and serval cats.

 Spotlights are used for the Night Game Drives in Murchison Falls Park – this way there is not much you can miss.

 If you are on a family safari with us in Murchison Falls Park, your children will have the time of their lives on a Nocturnal Game Drive.
-Nocturnal Game Drives must be arranged in advance with us.
+Nocturnal Game Drives must be arranged in advance with us and conducted by the Uganda Wildlife Authority.

 Nile River Boat Safari: